000pp/hexodus/README.md

 ## Usage

-To start using Hexodus, you need to create a profile and setup some information to be used in the LDAP and SMB binding process.
-The basic usage consists in:
+To start using Hexodus, you need to create a profile and configure the necessary information for LDAP and SMB binding.
+The basic usage is as follows:

 1. Create a profile
 ```